Forest snatch late win as Gibbs-White penalty seals relegation scrap

 "When the (West Ham) goal was disallowed it changed the momentum of the game and gave us belief."

-West Ham gave a debut to new forward signing Taty Castellanos while fellow new recruit Pablo Felipe came off the bench in the second half.
+West Ham made four changes to the side that lost 3-0 to bottom club Wolverhampton Wanderers at the weekend, handing a debut to new forward signing Taty Castellanos while fellow new recruit Pablo Felipe came off the bench in the second half.

-And when the hosts took the lead in the 13th minute as Murillo inadvertently headed past his keeper Matz Sels after Tomas Soucek flicked on a corner there was hope amongst the home fans that the club's fortunes might start to change.
+And when the hosts took the lead in the 13th minute as Murillo inadvertently headed past his keeper Matz Sels after Tomas Soucek flicked on a corner there was hope amongst the home fans that the night could mark a turning point.

-There was a lack of belief though on the pitch and Forest were unlucky not to level when Callum Hudson-Odoi curled a superb effort against the crossbar.
+There was a lack of belief though on the pitch and Forest were the better side and unlucky not to level when Callum Hudson-Odoi curled a superb effort against the crossbar.

 A flat mood in the stadium, with many empty seats, reflected the gloom at West Ham, but when Summerville thumped a shot past Sels soon after the break the mood was briefly buoyant.

-But a VAR check confirmed a marginal offside and when Dominguez looped in a header in the 55th minute to make it 1-1 the writing seemed on the wall for West Ham.
+But a VAR check confirmed a marginal offside and when Dominguez looped in a flicked header in the 55th minute to make it 1-1 the writing seemed on the wall for the hosts.

 Captain Jarrod Bowen fired an effort wide for West Ham and was denied by a superb Murillo block but it was Forest who emerged with three vital points after Areola's rush of blood.